 You can choose from existing media, such as the Getty stock video library, and videos you’ve previously uploaded to your Vimeo library.
-You can also upload new content by connecting your Google Photos account, or by uploading clips directly from your computer.
+You can also upload new content by connecting your Google Photos account, or by uploading clips directly from My media.

 When you’ve finished selecting the clips and photos you’d like to use, you’ll be guided through a set of prompts and questions which will craft the text for your video and determine where it will be displayed.
 The information you are asked for will be different for each guided template, as each guided template is designed with different video creators in mind.

 After you have run through the process to input the information you want displayed on your video, you’ll find yourself at the Review portion of your guided template experience.
 Here, you’ll be able to adjust the design of a number of elements in your video to ensure the video is custom to your vision.